Do you offer various entry points onto your ACCA Qualification?

 The Professional ethics module underpins both your studies and your practical experience in the qualification.
 The aim of the module is to introduce you to a range of ethical ideas.

-You get access to the module when you become eligible to take Paper P1, Governance, Risk and Ethics.
-We recommend that you take the Professional ethics module at around the same time as you take this paper.
-You must finish it before you can become a member and before you can finish your BSc degree.
+You get access to the module when you have completed the first three exams of the ACCA Qualification (F1 - Accountant in Business, F2 - Management Accounting and F3 - Financial Accounting), although we recommend that you take the Professional Ethics module at the same time as, or before, attempting Paper P1 - Governance, Risk and Ethics.
+You must finish it before you can become a member and before you finish your BSc degree.

 Variant papers will continue to be offered where they are required for recognition in a particular jurisdiction or where there is a market requirement.
 The table below summarises the variant papers available in the ACCA Qualification.

 |Paper designation||F4 Corporate and business law||F6 Taxation||P6 Advanced taxation|

 |England||ENG||*||see UK||see UK|

 |UK||UK||see ENG or SCT||*||*|

 How does ACCA ensure its students have the appropriate IT skills?

 The ACCA Qualification was written based on the assumption that students are would be training in a computerised environment.

 Each paper in the ACCA syllabus integrates the relevant aspects of information systems and information management (IS/IM) within their own context.
 Paper F1, Accountant in Business and Paper P3, Business Analysis will also address the specific aspects of IS/IM.
 Competences relating to IT/IM will also be specifically addressed in IT skills are also covered in the practical experience requirements (PER).